yukihamada/HyperFlux/README.md

 These factors enable HyperFlux to deliver performance and convenience that outperforms other blockchain projects and enables the next generation of blockchain technology.

-## CONTRIBUTE

-Interested parties are encouraged to contribute to the project.
-Please see CONTRIBUTING.md in the repository for more information.

-## Contribution Guide

-For more information, please refer to [CONTRIBUTING GUIDE](. /CONTRIBUTING.md) for more information.